niranjan-ilawe/PyDBPackage/README.md

 ## Usage

-1. *initialize_db*
+1. *get_postgres_connection*

 ```
 from pydb import initialize_db
-con = initialize_db(dbname = "postgres")
+con = get_postgres_connection(db_name="cpdda", service_name="cpdda-postgres", username="cpdda")
 ```

 This function creates a connection to the **cpdda** database.
-The `dbname` variable tells the function which DB to connect to.
+The `db_name` variable tells the function which DB to connect to.
+The `service_name` and `username` are passed on to the keyring function to retrieve the password.
 The function returns a connection object that can be used in the python code to run queries against the database.

 2. *batch_upload_df*